This is the Norwegian Red Cross

 There are people all over the world who need help, including in Norway.
 The problems here differ from those in other countries where armed conflicts or natural disasters produce need and suffering.
 They include substance abuse problems, difficulties adjusting to a new country, getting lost in the mountains at

-Easter, or the many lonely people who simply need someone to talk to.
+Easter, and the many lonely people who simply need someone to talk to.

-Please be aware that information about donating will be in Norwegian.
+Please be aware that information about donating blood will be in Norwegian.

 - This is the Norwegian Red Cross brochure.
 PDF